 When submitting proposals for funding under this RFP, the narrative must address all components listed below, in the following order.
-Please be clear and concise in your response, not all questions need to fill the full character allowance.
+Please be clear and concise in your response.

-Provide the licensed ACT team that the agency is proposing to transition into a Flexible ACT team, including operating certificate number, and office location address.
+Provide the licensed ACT team that the agency is proposing to transition into a Flexible

+ACT team, including operating certificate number, and office location address.
 Please also indicate the region/county you are applying to serve.